- Page Not Found

 Saba is second year master student of Applied Mathematics at Simon Fraser University.
 Currently, she and her supervisor Paul Tupper are working on a model that explains and simulates spread of Covid-19 infection in indoor spaces like on a plane, a bus, or in a restaurant.
 Their goal is to find a suitable model and model parameters looking at existing data for the outbreak.
 Saba’s undergraduate degree was in Electrical Engineering, sub-major in Control Systems.
 She volunteered in the Cognitive Science Lab, University of Tehran for two years through which she also got interested in human behaviour and cognitive science.
 Her bachelor’s project was about designing a cognitive game for data collection and investigating how people share their information in different economic situations.

 Yexuan is a MSc student in the Mathematics program at SFU.
 He is interested in disease modelling as well as applying theoretical mathematics to real-life questions.
 Right now he is trying to explore the field of biomathematics for his future research.

-As Lab Manager, Jaskaran has a number of administrative roles within the MAGPIE Research Group.
-Jaskaran is a final year BSc student in the Faculty of Health Sciences, in the Life Sciences concentration, and his passion for combining statistics with life sciences led him to this role.
-He hopes to gain an understanding of statistical tools used in epidemiological research and expand his interdisciplinary research skillset during his time at MAGPIE.
+Jaskaran has a number of administrative roles as the Lab Manager for the MAGPIE Research Group.
+He is a final year BSc student in the Faculty of Health Sciences and he is passionate to learn about epidemiology and infectious diseases.
+He has gained an understanding of statistical tools used in genomic epidemiology research and expanded his project management skillset during his time at MAGPIE.